FRAIBERG & PERNIE

 • Insufficient proof

-Criminal charges can affect far more than jail.
+Criminal allegations can affect far more than incarceration.

 • Professional licensing issues